besartelezi/scrum-project/README.md

 I want to receive an email when something has been sold/when I buy something.
 So that I know when something has been sold.
 Because I need the confirmation in order to know nothing went wrong.

+---

+## Day-to-Day Summaries!
+Here we will write down all short summaries of what we did, how we did it, and how we did it.

+### Day 1: Developer-Team Aligos has been born!